jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Whenever a creature you control becomes the target of a spell or ability, you may put a quest counter on this enchantment.
 Normal Difficulty - As long as this enchantment has three or more quest counters on it, whenever a creature you control becomes the target of a spell or ability, draw a card.
 Hard Difficulty - {U/R}{U/R}: You may choose new targets for target spell or ability.
 Activate this ability only if this enchantment has five or more quest counters on it.
+---
+Oh, you won.
+You deserve this reward.
+Have fun with it!
 ```

 [card implementation](../custom/cards/g/gestral_raft_volleyball_challenge.txt)